woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

 #.
 Identify the SRID ("projection") of your data.
 If available, this information is accessed via the layer metadata in GeoServer.

 #.
-Either identify the target database where you would like to load the data, or  ref:`create a new database <dataadmin.pgGettingStarted.createdb>`.
+Either identify the target database where you would like to load the data, or  :ref:`create a new database <dataadmin.pgGettingStarted.createdb>`.

 Loading data
 ------------